"Miracles

 began traveling as ministers.
 In 1942 they left the evangelistic field

-for awhile and Roberts became a pastor.
+for a while and Roberts became a pastor.
 He also returned to college

 to further his education.
 While a pastor he prayed for a church member